Nodeclipse/nodeclipse-blog/FAQ.md

 ### So what will happen if chromedevtools 0.3.9 or chromedevtools 0.4.0 are released?

 We must update the version of our chromedevtools to 0.4.1 ASAP.
 Otherwise, Nodeclipse will not work correctly.
-But It will be affected only debugging features.
+But it will be affected only for debugging features.

 ## Markdown Editor